Skip to main content Skip to main navigation Skip to footer

 January 2017

-The senate of the Ravensburg-Weingarten University of Applied Sciences elects Professor Dr. Zerrin Harth to the office of prorector on January 26th, 2017.
-Responsibilities of the newly created role include diversity, continuing education, and student life.
+At its meeting on 26 January 2017, the Senate of Ravensburg-Weingarten University of Applied Sciences elected Professor Dr. Zerrin Harth to the position of Vice-Rector.
+The newly tailored area of responsibility includes the topics of diversity, continuing education and student life.

 March 2017